wp-plugins/wangguard/readme.txt

 == Description ==

-WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite and BuddyPress (multisite and non-multisite).
+WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite, BuddyPress (multisite and non-multisite) and bbPress 2.0 Beta3.

-If you have signup enabled on your Standard WordPress, WordPress MU, WordPress Multisite or BuddyPress, this is the plugin you were waiting for.
+If you have signup enabled on your Standard WordPress, WordPress MU, WordPress Multisite, BuddyPress or bbPress 2.0, this is the plugin you were waiting for.
 There is nothing like it, is a next generation plugin associated a web service and a new concept of active protection from Sploggers, spam users or unwanted users.
 This is just the beginning.

 Free Api Key for personal use